Top 10 Common Travel Scams (And How to Avoid Them)

 Flirtatious Local Women

-You arrive to a new country only to discover that beautiful local women seem to pay much more attention to you than back home.
+You arrive in a new country only to discover that beautiful local women seem to pay much more attention to you than back home.
 One of them invites you out to a nightclub or bar.
-However after a wild night, the woman disappears and you’re forced to pay an overpriced bill.
+However, after a wild night, the woman disappears and you’re forced to pay an overpriced bill.
 Or worse, drugged and robbed.
 To avoid this travel scam, be wary of attractive women who are unusually forward or hitting on you aggressively.

 The truth is that no matter how prepared you think you are, as a foreigner, you are likely to fall for some sort of travel scam.
-Knowing about the possible travel scams out there will help you make better judgment when the situation arises.
+Knowing about the possible travel scams out there will help you make a better judgment when the situation arises.

 Have you been scammed in the course of your travel before?
 What other travel scams are out there?
 Let us know in the comment section.
-If you are yet to subscribe to our channel, this is like a good time to subscribe.
+If you are yet to subscribe to our channel, this is a good time to subscribe.
 Until next time, YOUR SUCCESS MATTERS!

 Leave a Comment